-- comply with the statutory requirements of the National Parks and Wildlife Act; - comply with the requirements of The Hills Local Environmental Plan 2012 and Draft Blacktown Local Environmental Plan 2013; - be accompanied by an Aboriginal due diligence report prepared in accordance with the Due Diligence Code of Practice for the Protection of Aboriginal Objects; - require an Aboriginal Heritage Impact Permit from the NSW Office of Environment and Heritage following development approval; and - comply with the controls in The Hills and Blacktown Councils' relevant Development Control Plan.
+• comply with the statutory requirements of the National Parks and Wildlife Act;

+- comply with the requirements of The Hills Local Environmental Plan 2012 and Draft Blacktown Local Environmental Plan 2013; - be accompanied by an Aboriginal due diligence report prepared in accordance with the Due Diligence Code of Practice for the Protection of Aboriginal Objects; - require an Aboriginal Heritage Impact Permit from the NSW Office of Environment and Heritage following development approval; and - comply with the controls in The Hills and Blacktown Councils' relevant development control plan.

-The Department has provided The Hills Shire Council with a number of recommended Aboriginal heritage provisions for potential incorporation in its development control plan to provide more detailed guidance for avoiding harm and impacts to Aboriginal heritage sites, values, objects and/or places where possible.
+The Department has provided The Hills Shire and Blacktown City Councils with recommended Aboriginal heritage provisions for potential incorporation in their respective development control plans to provide more detailed guidance for avoiding harm and impacts to Aboriginal heritage sites, values, objects and/or places where possible.

-The recommended DCP controls are provided at Appendix D.
+The recommended DCP controls are provided at Appendix B.